 This verification covers all Syrians who completed their registration on or before 31 December 2016.
 The verification is divided into different phases; it will take place at different times throughout the country.

-This verification exercise is conducted by DGMM and coordinated through the Provincial Directorates of Migration Management.
+This verification exercise is coordinated by DGMM and conducted by Provincial Directorates of Migration Management which are the provincial organizations under governorates.
 It is being supported by the United Nations High Commissioner for Refugees (UNHCR).

 Important: Verification is free of charge.

-No one should ask you for payment at any point during the verification process, from the time you schedule an appointment to the conclusion of your interview.
+No one will ask you for payment at any point during the verification process, from the time you schedule an appointment to the conclusion of your interview.

 Do not trust anyone who claims to be able to get you an expedited appointment for verification.
 Follow the methods listed here to obtain your appointment.